auth0/docs/articles/quickstart/backend/aspnet-core-webapi/interactive.md

 The JWT middleware integrates with the standard ASP.NET Core [Authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/) and [Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/) mechanisms.

-To secure an endpoint, you need to add the `[Authorize]` attribute to your controller action:
+To secure an endpoint, add the `[Authorize]` attribute to your controller action (or the entire controller if you want to protect all of its actions).

 To secure endpoints that require specific scopes, we need to make sure that the correct scope is present in the `access_token`.
 To do that, add the `Authorize` attribute to the `Scoped` action and pass `read:messages` as the `policy` parameter.